Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 The Mycenaean Palace or Kadmeion is on the main street of Pindarou.

-The Temple of Ismenian Apollo was built after the victory of Leuctra in 371 BCE and belonged to the most important cult of Thebes.
+The Temple of Ismenian Apollo was built after the victory of Leuctra in 371 BCE and belonged to the most important cults of Thebes.
 You can visit it at the intersection of Oplarchigos Voglee and Apollo Streets.

 The Gates of Kadmeion.
 Only the two gates out of the seven gates of Thebes survive today.
-I visited the Hlektrai Gates near the Church of Apostle Luke.
+I visited the Hlektrai Gates near the Church of the Apostle Luke.

-3. Main Square of Thebes Greece
+Main Square of Thebes, Greece

-The pedestrian street of Epameinonda is in the heart of Thebes always busy as it concentrates many local activities:
+The pedestrian street of Epameinonda is in the heart of Thebes, always busy as it concentrates many local activities:

 Pretty cafes and restaurants, children’s playgrounds, and churches are all here in a safe and beautiful place.
 One of the best things you can do is to take a stroll along the promenade and have a coffee break!

-If you would like to taste the local cuisine great places for your meals are:
+If you would like to taste the local cuisine, great places for your meals are:

 • Tzaki Tavern: for traditional Greek flavors and a wide variety of homemade dishes